bushblade/TraversyMediaScrollActiveLesson/README.md

-# FireFox add on for students of Brad Traversy

 This add on once enabled scrolls the current active lesson link into view on the side menu of Brad's course platform.